Ven0maus/FlowVitae/README.md

 # Features

 **Different grid layouts**
+- Static grid
-- Static grid (no chunking)
+- Static chunked grid
-- Procedural grid (chunking)
+- Procedural chunked grid

 **Infinite chunking terrain**
 - Chunking is automatically done
 - Viewport and chunk size is configurable
-- Method to center viewport on a coordinate
+- Method to center viewport on a coordinate, (this handles the chunking)
 - Procedural generation algorithm can be passed straight to the Grid

 **Easy to use**
 - Possible to configure custom Grid, Cell, ProceduralGeneration classes
-- Has a visualizer project that serves as an example on how to integrate with a render engine, such as SadConsole.
+- Has some visualizer projects that serves as examples on how to integrate with a render engine, such as SadConsole or Unity.

 # Setup
 **FlowVitae grids use 2 generic types**